Time for a spinach and smoked haddock quiche then!

 And here’s my video of how I’m preparing a basic quiche dough in my KitchenAid Stand Mixer Mini as well!
 Find the full recipe here.

-I used an 8-inch (20 cm) diameter tart tin for this smoked haddock quiche.
+I used a tart tin of about 8-inch (20 cm) diameter for this smoked haddock quiche.
 That makes a great lunch for 2 or a delicious starter for 4.
 You can serve the quiche warm or cold.
 Slice it up and serve with a fresh and crisp green salad!

 Try this super savory spinach and smoked haddock quiche!